 Outside of the Ollayntambo train station, we found a taxi driver who was willing to take us to the Salinas de Maras (Salt Mines) and Moray for only $40 USD.
 It costs 10 soles to access the salt mines and 40 soles per vehicle for Moray.
-After the two sites, it’s a quick hour drive back to Cusco.
+After the two sites, it’s an hour’s drive on the way back to Cusco.

 Hope this guide is resourceful to anyone visiting Machu Picchu.
 It is definitely worth the trip whatever route you take.
-I look forward to visiting this magical site again in my lifetime and experiencing it from a different approach.
+I look forward to visiting this magical site again in my lifetime.